junghoon2/kube-books/ch11/rook/Documentation/ceph-cluster-crd.md

 * `mon`: contains mon related options [mon settings](#mon-settings) For more details on the mons and when to choose a number other than `3`, see the [mon health doc](ceph-mon-health.md).
 * `mgr`: manager top level section
   * `count`: set number of ceph managers between `1` to `2`.
-The default value is 1.
-This is only needed if plural ceph managers are needed.
+The default value is 2.
+    If there are two managers, it is important for all mgr services point to the active mgr and not the passive mgr.
+Therefore, Rook will automatically update all services (in the cluster namespace) that have a label `app=rook-ceph-mgr` with a selector pointing to the active mgr.
+This commonly applies to services for the dashboard or the prometheus metrics collector.
   * `modules`: is the list of Ceph manager modules to enable
 * `crashCollector`: The settings for crash collector daemon(s).
   * `disable`: is set to `true`, the crash collector will not run on any node where a Ceph daemon runs